 The Grand Viewers ministry is geared for those adults who are at a place in life where they now have a “Grand View.”
 Monthly programming may include lunch and a program at church, a day trip, or an extended bus trip.
-For more information about specific events check out our 2019 brochure.
+For more information about specific events, please call the church office.

 Women’s Ministries mission is to bring women of all ages together in Christ as we grow, serve, and encourage one another.
 We offer many opportunities for Bible study, mission activities, and fellowship throughout the year including Summer Potluck Supper, Ladies’ Night Out events, Light Night storytelling evenings, weekend retreats, and more.
 Please contact Cinda King at firstname.lastname@example.org if you would like to be on the Women’s Ministries email list.
 And, here are a couple of our other ministries:

 - Threads of Grace is a sewing ministry which converts gently used men’s shirts into precious little dresses.
 Hundreds of dresses have been sent to children in Haiti, Dominican Republic, El Salvador, and Brazil.

 - Loads of Love is a ministry offering laundry detergent to area agencies and ministries.
 Over 1000 bags of laundry detergent have been delivered to the Ronald McDonald House, Kentucky Refugee Ministries, St. MAM’s, and God’s Design.

 - We Care Backpacks is a ministry filling backpacks with hygiene products and delivering them to St. Matthews and Goldsmith Elementary Schools for children in crisis or homeless situations.
 The school counselors then have the We Care backpacks on hand to distribute when needs arise.